AztecProtocol/engineering-designs/docs/keys-config/prd.md

 	 * An attester address may only appear once across all configuration blocks across all keystore files.
 	 */
 	attester: EthAccounts;
   /**
+   * One or more BLS attester keys to handle in this configuration block.
+   * These keys map 1 to 1 with the attester accounts above.
+   * So for example, if a mnemonic is used here it should specify the same number of keys as in 'attester'.
+   */
+  blsAttester?: BLSAccounts;
+	/**
 	 * Coinbase address to use when proposing an L2 block as any of the validators in this configuration block.
 	 * Falls back to the attester address if not set.